 BIO: Hillary Chute

-Hillary Chute is Associate Professor of English at the University of Chicago and the author of Outside the Box: Interviews with Contemporary Cartoonists (University of Chicago Press).
+Hillary Chute is Professor of English at Northeastern University.
+Formerly an Associate Professor of English at the University of Chicago.
+She is the author of Outside the Box: Interviews with Contemporary Cartoonists (University of Chicago Press).
 She is also the author of Graphic Women: Life Narrative and Contemporary Comics (Columbia University Press) and Associate Editor of Art Spiegelman’s MetaMaus (Pantheon).
 She recently co-edited both the Critical Inquiry special issue on “Comics & Media” and Daniel Aaron’s Scrap Book (Pressed Wafer).
 She has written for publications including Artforum, Bookforum, The Believer, and Poetry.